PetreVane/DeviceTypes/README.md

          ])
      }

-If you wish to use somewhere the device model name the user is using,  use this DeviceNames extension:
+Find device model by using this DeviceNames extension:

      let modelName = UIDevice.modelName